chinmay1998/BigBasket/readme.txt

-This particular repository is for having multiple common scripts.
+This particular repository is for having multiple common scriptsij jk j .